You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 Suddenly most people pick B. The math is identical.
 But the word “die” makes you gamble to avoid the loss.[4]

 This is the framing effect.
 The way information is presented completely changes your decision.
 Meat labeled “99% fat free” seems healthier than meat labeled “1% fat.”
-They’re the same product.
-Your brain doesn’t care.
+They are the same product.
+Your brain does not care.

 5. Confirmation Bias

-You don’t search for the truth.
-You search for evidence that you’re already right.
+You do not search for the truth.
+You search for evidence that you are already right.

 Confirmation bias is the tendency to seek out, remember, and favor information that supports what you already believe.
 McRaney points out that the contents of your bookshelf and your browser bookmarks are a direct result of it.
 You surround yourself with ideas that feel familiar and comfortable.

-This bias is invisible.
-You genuinely believe you’re being objective.
-That’s what makes it so dangerous.
-It’s also one of the main reasons smart people fall for fake news.
+This bias is also one of the main reasons smart people fall for fake news.
 The stories that confirm your worldview slip right past your defenses.

 6. The Affect Heuristic

 You meet someone new.
-Within seconds, you’ve sorted them into one of two buckets: good or bad.
+Within seconds, you have sorted them into one of two buckets.
+Good or bad.
 That snap judgment then colors everything you learn about them afterward.

-The affect heuristic is your brain’s habit of making decisions based on gut feelings rather than careful analysis.
+The affect heuristic is your brain’s habit of making decisions based on gut feelings rather than careful analysis.[5]
 First impressions stick.
-Research by Wilielman, Zajonc, and Schwartz showed that people who saw a happy face flash briefly on a screen before seeing an unfamiliar symbol liked that symbol more.
-And when the same symbol appeared later with a different expression, they didn’t change their answer.
+Research by Winkielman, Zajonc, and Schwarz showed that people who saw a happy face flash briefly on a screen before seeing an unfamiliar symbol liked that symbol more.
+And when the same symbol appeared later with a different expression, they did not change their answer.

 Your first impression becomes your anchor.
 Then you make everything else fit around it.